Lifting in Converse: The biomechanics, benefits, and risks of flat sole training

 While lifting in Converse is generally safe and often beneficial for deadlifts, using them inappropriately for squats or Olympic movements can exacerbate specific musculoskeletal conditions.

-Achilles Tendinopathy: For athletes accustomed to wearing shoes with a 10-12mm heel drop in daily life, switching abruptly to a zero-drop shoe for loaded exercises places increased tension on the Achilles tendon.
-The tendon must elongate further to accommodate the flat position, which can lead to inflammation or strain if the tissue is not adapted.
+Achilles Tendinopathy: For athletes accustomed to wearing shoes with a 10 to 12 mm heel drop in daily life, switching abruptly to a zero-drop shoe for loaded exercises can increase tension on the Achilles tendon.
+The tendon must elongate further to accommodate the flatter position, which can contribute to irritation if the tissue is not adapted.

 Lumbar Strain (Lower Back Pain): As noted in the mechanics section, restricted ankle mobility in flat shoes often leads to a “good morning” squat pattern, where the chest collapses and the hips rise too fast.
-This lever arm places significant torque on the lumbar extensors and discs.
+This lever arm can increase torque demands on the lumbar extensors and passive spinal tissues.

 Symptoms and signals

 Determining whether lifting in Converse is right for you requires monitoring your body’s feedback during compound lifts.
-Watch for these signals that suggest a flat shoe may be causing biomechanical breakdown:
+Watch for these signals that suggest a flat shoe may be contributing to biomechanical breakdown:

-• Knee valgus (caving in): Your knees collapse inward as you push up from the bottom of a lift.
-While this can be a glute weakness, it often starts at the foot; the lack of arch support in Converse can cause the foot to roll in, dragging the knee with it.
+- Knee valgus (caving in): Your knees collapse inward as you push up from the bottom of a lift.
+While this can be a glute weakness, it often starts at the foot.
+The lack of arch support in Converse can allow the foot to roll in, dragging the knee with it.

-• Excessive forward lean: You find it impossible to keep your torso upright during a back squat, forcing you to “fold” at the hips.
+- Excessive forward lean: You find it difficult to keep your torso upright during a back squat, forcing you to fold at the hips.

 What to do about it